stephenwelch1927/graph-theory-project/README.md

 Select 1 for your Infix, select 2 for the string you wish to match and finally 3 to exit the application.

+___

+## Algorithm

+Looking at the code we were given I had to make a choice on how I could go about putting everything together, I looked at maybe putting everything into one big God class but decided to take a kind of object orientated approach.
+I looked at adopting this approach as I could increment parts of the code in blocks and get the functions/classes working below I will explain every file class and what its content is.

+### Thompson.py

+This file contained code we had implemented during class, this code is where we have a method that will transform a regular expression into an NFA.

+### Shunting.py

+In the shunting file I have a few classes incorporated as well as the initial shunting yard algorithm, the shunting yard algorithm allows us to parse an infix notation to a post fix notation.
+We have also a State and NFA class, the state class allows us to go through a start and accept state.
+The NFA class this is where the matching of the string takes place and finally you have re_to_nfa this function takes in the postfix loops through it.

+### Menu.py

+Menu is a function that has a menu display it also takes in a user input.

+### Runner.py

+This class is where everything is executed, so we import all the files Thompson, Shunting and Menu the menu is the first function called to display the menu.
+We then have 3 options available the first option is for the user to input and Infix expression we take this in to a variable.
+The second option then has the user input a string that they would like to parse, in here we are calling functions shunt, nfa and match.
+This is where we passing infix, postfix and myString and are then checked to see if the match is true or false.
+Finally we have an else statement that exits out of the application when option 3 is selected.

+### Reflection of Algorithm
+On reflection I don’t think that this was probably the most efficient way to code this, with my limited knowledge of Python this method is what best worked for my understanding.

+___

 ## Research